hjtrhodes/RockPaperScissorReact/README.md

 ## Challenges
 State/Conditional Rendering:
 - This was my first attempt at conditional rendering and what seems easy now, seemed hard then.
 It took me a while to understand how managing the name state of the user could be used to conditionally render the game itself.
-I got passed this by researching and trial and erroring my way to some new knowledge.
+I got past this by researching and trial and erroring my way to some new knowledge.